i-c-stratigraphy/subcommission-cryogenian/pages/events.md

 Two fieldtrips to visit Cryogenian sections have been planned for 2025 and the organisation for both has started.

 **South China (June)**
-This fieldtrip will be combined with the 5th International Conference of Geobiology, 10th -13th June.
+This fieldtrip, from 1st to 9th June, will be combined with the 5th International Conference of Geobiology (10th -13th June) in Wuhan.
 Details are to follow...
-Organisers: Maoyan Zhu, Chuan Yang...
+Leader: Maoyan Zhu.
+Organiser: Chuan Yang

 **North Namibia (September)**
 Dates and more detailed plan will be updated soon....